meltano/cloud-docs/docs/concepts.md

 ## Meltano Cloud Users

-Your Meltano Cloud user account is associated with a GitHub account for single-signon.
+Your Meltano Cloud user account is associated with a GitHub account for single-sign-on.
 If you do not have a GitHub account, you can create a free account at [github.com](https://github.com).

 > **Note**
+>
-> During the Private and Public Beta, we will be collecting feedback from users regarding the overall login experience.
-We also plan to offer SAML as a premium feature for Enterprise users.
-If would have a use case to support alternate forms of login besides GitHub auth and SAML (e.g. GitLab, or user/password auth), please let your account manager know or log an issue in our [issue tracker](https://github.com/meltano/cloud-docs/issues).
+> During the Private and Public Beta phases, we will be collecting feedback from users regarding the login and account creation experience overall.
+Post-GA, we plan to offer SAML as a premium feature for Enterprise users.
+If you have a use case to support alternate forms of login besides GitHub auth and SAML (e.g. GitLab, or user/password auth), please let your account manager know or log an issue in our [issue tracker](https://github.com/meltano/cloud-docs/issues).

 ## Meltano Cloud Organizations

 Your Meltano Cloud Organization is the top-level entity associated with your payment info.
 Each organization will be issued a unique billing account number.

 > **Note**
+>
 > Each Meltano Cloud Organization can be mapped to zero or more GitHub organizations.
 See [Meltano Project Groups](#meltano-project-groups-and-github-orgs) below for more information.

 ## Meltano Project Groups and "GitHub Orgs"